Gaggia Classic Pro Review. Still The Best in 2022?

 You may consider yourself to be a home barista, as I do.

-In this case, you’d reach for the pressurised baskets (make sure you don’t lose the small pressure pin that will be in the bag with the baskets, you’ll need that) and put the standard baskets away for a rainy day.
+In this case, you’d reach for the pressurised baskets (make sure you don’t lose the small pressure pin that will be in the bag with the baskets, you’ll need that) and put the fundamental baskets away for a rainy day.

 The buttons